collonybot/docs/add-project-knowledge-base.md

 ---
-title: "Add a Project Knowledge Base"
+title: "Add Project Knowledge Base"
 description: "Add a knowledge base in collony AI so the moderator can provide accurate answers for your community."
 ---